clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 Optional: Configure kernel modules to load at boot
 --------------------------------------------------

-The :file:`/etc/modules-load.d` configuration directory can be used to specify kernel modules that should be automatically loaded at boot.
+Use the :file:`/etc/modules-load.d` configuration directory to specify kernel modules to load automatically at boot.

 .. code-block:: bash

    sudo mkdir /etc/modules-load.d

-All files underneath the :file:`/etc/modules-load.d` directory which end with the :file:`.conf` extension contain a list of module names of aliases (one per line) to load at boot.
+All files underneath the :file:`/etc/modules-load.d` directory that end with the :file:`.conf` extension contain a list of module names of aliases (one per line) to load at boot.

 You can find more info on module loading in the modules-load.d manual page: